mr7brown/agb.github.io/pages/mydoc/mydoc_introduction.md

             </div>
             <div class="media-body">
             <h4 class="media-heading"><a href ="/resume.html">Resume</a></h4>
-            <p>Static link to an up-to date resume that can be downloaded or viewed online.</p>
+            <p>Static link to a  resume that can be downloaded or viewed online.</p>
             </div>
         </div>
     </div>